 English language programs or institutions of any size and scope must have an administrative structure that facilitates day-to-day operations and permits short- and long-term planning.
-Policies and practices affecting the maintenance of adequate staff, facilities, and services require careful attention to administrative issues.
+Policies and practices related to facilities, services, and number of administrative and support staff require careful attention.
 Because financial considerations affect whether and how effectively the program or institution can meet its goals, fiscal issues, policies, and practices are of paramount importance in addressing administrative structure.